martin-0/pnet/README.md

 Mar 14 11:32:47 ubuntu-xenial c57db3274f55[11300]: source=openweathermap, city="Bratislava", description="broken clouds", temp=8.88, humidity=57
 ```
 ### 2) Excercise #2
 I used perl to create this scanner script.
 I'm aware there are some common parsers for nmap results and few of them have the nmap module too.
 In this excersice I didn't use them, I parsed the nmap output myself.
-Results are saved IP per file in JSON format in current directory as <IP>.jsn.
+Results are saved IP per file in JSON format in current directory as IP.jsn.

 As a prerequisity I had to install nmap:
 ```sh